Terahertz field-driven magnon upconversion in an antiferromagnet: Main Text

-The excellent match between the experiments and the simulations also implies that the magnon upconversion is purely activated by the magnetic field of the THz pulse.
-Therefore, our present study highlights the unique potential of applying THz pulses to control and functionalize the properties of magnetic quantum materials out of equilibrium.
-For example, by using a multi-cycle THz field with the sum-frequency resonant condition satisfied (i.e., $2\Omega_{qFM} = \Omega_{qAFM}$), one can further strengthen the upconversion process to a leading-order effect.
-We also anticipate that this concept of nonlinear coupled magnonics will be generally applicable to many other magnetically ordered systems, including atomically thin antiferromagnets and coupled FM/AFM heterostructures, and can be utilized to further extend the frontiers of spintronics and magnonics into the ultrafast nonlinear regime.
+Our discovery reveals a hitherto-unknown pathway to drive magnon modes through their nonlinear interactions with the magnetic field of the THz pulses, and therefore expands the toolbox for controlling the properties of magnetic quantum materials out of equilibrium.
+For example, by using a multi-cycle THz field with the sum-frequency resonant condition satisfied (i.e., $2\Omega_{qFM} = \Omega_{qAFM}$), one can further strengthen the upconversion process.
+We also anticipate that this concept of inducing coherence transfer between distinct magnon modes will be generally applicable to many other magnetically ordered systems, including multiferroics, atomically thin antiferromagnets and coupled FM/AFM heterostructures, and will further extend the frontiers of spintronics and magnonics into the ultrafast nonlinear regime.